nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. **Dynamic message box sizing**<br/>
     The message box should increase in height and wrap the text within it as needed so that the user can view the error message or other command messages easily.
+6. **International phone numbers**<br/>
+    Allow the application to accept international phone numbers on top of  Singapore phone numbers.
+7. **Email validation**<br/>
+    Update the email validation of the `Email` model to be more strict and check for a period in the domain.
+Currently, the validation permits `abc@aa`.

 ## **Appendix: Requirements**